February 22, 2021

 The answer is no. And if I am wrong in that assumption, the group of people managing those funds should be exiled to Mars without an oxygen supply.

 Storing over a billion dollars of Bitcoin in one wallet means that all of your eggs are in one basket.
-We have seen digital exchanges who have done this in the past get burnt them to a crisp when they lose access or get hacked.
-Mt.Gox, Quadriga CX, Bithunb, Coinrail, BitGrail, Coincheck, OkEx and other exchanges have been taken down by hot wallets being accessed or CEO’s having sole control of the private keys or passwords.
+We have seen digital exchanges that have done this in the past get burnt to a crisp when they lose access or get hacked.
+Mt.Gox, Quadriga CX, Bithumb, Coinrail, BitGrail, Coincheck, OKEx, and other exchanges have been taken down by hot wallets being accessed or CEOs having sole control of the private keys or passwords.

 Look at this list of the largest bitcoin wallets.

 The largest Bitcoin holdings in one wallet is owned by Huobi.com with an impressive 141,452 BTC valued at over $6.6 Billion USD.
 This is a potential weak point to storage.
 Prove me wrong.

 Storing over 100,000 BTC in one wallet is risky.
 It doesn’t matter if you keep access to this in a safe, a security deposit box, or in the XAPO private, guarded underground bunker in Switzerland.